Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Introduction

-The second methodology is \textit{cross-testing}, where we first generate an attribution map (heatmap) on one recognition model, and then input masked images based on that heatmap to another model.
-This helps us to understand whether specific local areas (hence the visual features in those areas) that contribute significantly to one type of model would be still relevant to another one.
-If two models rely on similar visual features, then they should score highly in this cross-testing regime.
-On the other hand, if one model does not respond to the visual features that are deemed important to another model, that would mean that they are relying on potentially different features.
+To address the question whether different networks are using the same kind of visual features for classification, we developed a second methodology called \textit{cross-testing}.
+In cross testing, we compute an explanation (image mask) for an image based on one network, and then submit the masked regions as input to the second network.
+This helps us to understand whether regions that contribute significantly to the first network are relevant to the second one.
+If two models rely on similar visual features, then they should score highly in cross-testing.
+On the other hand, if one model does not respond to the visual features that are deemed important to another model, this implies that they are relying on different features.
+With this approach, we are able to plot the feature-use landscape of different convolutional networks and transformers, which demonstrates that different networks indeed use different features -- the cluster of CNNs, transformers and ConvNeXt are distinct from each other, although distillation can bring transformers closer to the CNNs.